Bill Rank

 William C. Rank (June 8, 1904 – May 20, 1979) was an American jazz trombonist.

 Rank was born in Lafayette, Indiana, United States, and initially worked in Indiana and Florida.
-In 1922, Rank played trombone in Tade's Singing Orchestra, which was led by violinist, Tade Dolen.
-Between 1923 and 1927 he played with Jean Goldkette's band in Detroit and often recorded with Bix Beiderbecke.
-After playing with Adrian Rollini in 1927 and a period as a freelance, Rank joined Paul Whiteman's band, and stayed until 1938.
+In 1922, he played trombone in Tade's Singing Orchestra, which was led by violinist, Tade Dolen.
+Between 1923 and 1927, he played with Jean Goldkette's band in Detroit and often recorded with Bix Beiderbecke.
+After playing with Adrian Rollini in 1927 and a period as a freelance, Rank joined Paul Whiteman's band and stayed until 1938.
 He was then a studio musician in Hollywood into the early 1940s, when he moved to Cincinnati.
 There, he led a tenet for the rest of the 1940s.

-Rank then changed to playing part-time while also working in insurance.
+He later changed to playing part-time while also working in insurance.
 His one album as a leader, a tribute to Beiderbecke, was recorded in 1973.
-Rank continued playing until a short time before his death, on May 20, 1979, in Cincinnati.
+He continued playing until a short time before his death, on May 20, 1979, in Cincinnati.